 Coordinating institution: TU Wien/Vienna University of Technology

-Partner institutions: Makerere University (Dr. Jeninah Karungi-Tumutegyereize), Technical University of Kenya (Luke Olang, PhD), University of Natural Resources and Life Sciences, Vienna (Mathew Herrnegger)
+Partner institutions: Makerere University (Dr. Jeninah Karungi-Tumutegyereize), Technical University of Kenya (Dr. Luke Olang), University of Natural Resources and Life Sciences, Vienna (Dr. Mathew Herrnegger)

 Partner Countries: Uganda, Kenya